top-on/llmask/README.md

 * orca-2-13b.Q4_0.gguf -> produced relatively low change in language style

 ## Roadmap
-* interactive dialogs on which model to download and serve
+* rename 'serve' to 'start'
-* secure downloads with checking against hard-coded hashes
+* secure downloads with checking against hard-coded hashes and/or file size
 * publish CLI on PyPi
 * add transformation for imitation